Linkhant19/hideseek/README.md

 6. I See You : Reveals the Seeker's next turn.

 7. Third Eye : Forces the Seeker to draw a Normal card for the next turn.

+** Seeker Cards Details: **

+1. Normal: Normal card with no abilities.

+2. Die, Die, Die!: The next Seek card drawn will be enhanced and will insta-kill the Hider if caught.

+3.